iam-veeramalla/python-for-devops/README.md

 - List comprehensions.
 - Nested lists and advanced list operations.
 - Practice exercises and examples:
-  - Example: Parsing a complex configuration file with nested lists.
+  - Example: Print list of files in the list of folders provided

 ## Day 11: Working with Dictionaries and Sets
 - Dictionaries and key-value pairs.